Study : Rent eats up a third of income in big city neighborhoods

 Even in these cities, however, according to the calculations of the Berlin-based company, there are many neighborhoods in which the rental cost ratio is in some cases well over 30 percent.
 In Hamburg, for example, the rent in almost all streets north of the Elbe in the districts of Mitte and Nord devours over 37.5 percent of the average income there.

 According to 21st Real Estate, the rent burden is still significantly lower in the surrounding areas of the major cities.
-Near Düsseldorf, Duisburg, for example, is particularly favorable with a rental cost ratio of only 13.4 percent./cho/DP/zb
+Near Düsseldorf, Duisburg, for example, is particularly favorable, with a rental cost ratio of just 13.4 percent.